Perm-36: Takeover

 In autumn 2013 an autonomous NGO calling itself the "Perm-36 Memorial Museum of the History of Political Repression" was granted the status of a federal NGO and the museum was included in a list of Russia's "National Sites of Remembrance".
 The next year a State-funded museum with a similar name was created and gradually began to take over the management of the Perm-36 museum.

-Coming at a period of nostalgia for the Soviet Union in Russia and patriotism due to the Crimean crisis, these changes were seen by many as an organized campaign against the original museum "of political repression".
+Coming at a period of nostalgia for the Soviet Union in Russia and patriotism due to the annexation of Crimea, these changes were seen by many as an organized campaign against the original museum "of political repression".
 Official Russian media and some nationalist organisations (e.g. the Sut' Vremeni) began describing the museum established in 1995 as a fifth column.

 The NGO eventually disbanded after repeated arguments with Perm-36 officials.
 The museum and its exhibits were refurbished to remove references to Stalin.